Summary: A Treatise of Human Nature

 12.

-Naturally, he not only relies on the argument from authority by invoking these great minds, but legitimises the choice of the experimental method thus:
+Naturally, he does not merely rely on the argument from authority by invoking these great minds; he also legitimises the choice of the experimental method:

 To me it seems evident, that the essence of the mind being equally unknown to us with that of external bodies, it must be equally impossible to form any notion of its powers and qualities otherwise than from careful and exact experiments, and the observation of those particular effects, which result from its different circumstances and situations.